Who are Westbury Gasification Action Group?

 - NRE/Hills submitted plans that were over 30% bigger than the original ones.
 But partly due to the campaign and growing opposition, this was refused by Wiltshire Council's Strategic Planning Committee in July 2018.
-The developer has now lodged an Appeal with the Planning Inspectorate with consultation closing on 7th January 2019.

 - Several group members have funded campaign materials up to now, including around 10,000 flyers!
 We now need support to carry this on and keep getting communications out.

 WE REALLY APPRECIATE YOUR DONATIONS OF ANY AMOUNT!

 What else is WGAG doing?